severalnines/docs/user-guide/postgresql/backup.rst

 * **Backup cloud retention period (days)**
 	- The number of days ClusterControl keeps the uploaded backups in the cloud.
 Backups older than the value defined here will be deleted.

+* **Enable Point in time recovery (WAL Archiving)**
+	- Enables WAL archiving.
+If it is enabled and you click "Save", the following steps will be performed on the master node:

+	1) Enable the WAL archiving on the master node.
+	2) Master node will be restarted.

+* **Compress WAL Archive**
+	- Option to compress the WAL archives.

 * **PITR Retention Hours**
 	- This setting specifies how long WAL files are kept.
 Default is 0 which means old WAL files will be kept forever.